To know is to apprehend the future as qualified by values which action may realize; and empirical knowledge is essentially utilitarian and pragmatic.

 - Presentations of Chinese Identity in the Nordic Countries

 According to UNHABITAT, the world’s urban population now exceeds the world’s rural population.
 Urbanization will continue during the next decades and probably not level out before the entire world population levels out.
-This is expected happen towards the end of the century at about 8-9 billion.
-In 2050 about 75% of the world population are estimated to live in cities.
+This is expected to happen towards the end of the century at about 8-9 billion.
+In 2050 about 75% of the world population is estimated to live in cities.
 Obviously, for the public sector, city development, city administration and global city networks are key priorities.

 Several of the biggest and fastest growing mega-cities are in Asia.
 At the same time we are witnessing a new kind of inequality emerging in big cities, Urban Divide: In many mega-cities, the people living in the urban slums are worse off than people living in poor rural areas.
 Urbanization is extremely fast in China, but China has also been one of the most successful countries in limiting the growth of urban poverty.

 The Nordic Countries do not have cities even close to the size of many Asian mega-cities.
 Therefore, Nordic planners may have little to offer the mega-city planners in terms of experiences and advice.
 Nevertheless, the Nordic Welfare model is still the most valuable contribution we can make to Asian development.
-Perhaps the target should be small and middle size cities where management models from the Northern Europe can be applied.
+Perhaps the target should be small and middle size cities where management models from Northern Europe can be applied.

 Recently, Nordic cities have tried to make “sister city” arrangements with cities like Shanghai, Hong Kong and Beijing.
 This may result in interesting visits, cocktail parties and nice cultural exchanges.
 But focusing public sector contacts on communities of comparable in size may turn out to be more fruitful for both parties.
 Building contacts with smaller cities and specialized organizations like the Chinese Academy of Social Sciences may also generate cooperation projects for actors outside the Nordic capital regions.